CBKSTL/musicm/README.md

-# Renny
+# Reny

-A discord bot that plays music in voice channel, with more functionalities adding soon...
+A Discord bot that plays music in a voice channel, and much more functions will be added soon.